2025 Graduate Catalog

 FINC610 Financial Institutions (3 semester hours)

 This course provides students with an overview of the basic contributions in the modern theory of corporate finance and financial institutions.
-The course is methodology oriented in that students are required to master necessary technical tools for each topic.
-The topics covered may include capital structure, distribution policy, financial intermediation, incomplete financial contracting, initial and seasoned public offerings, market for corporate control, product market corporate finance interactions, corporate reorganization and bankruptcy, financing in imperfect markets, security design under adverse selection and moral hazard, and some selected topics.
-In-depth analysis of the financial system in which banks, other intermediaries, and non-financial organizations function.
-Students must have access to Microsoft Word and Microsoft Excel software.
-Please refer to the Course Materials section for additional details on materials and pricing or contact [email protected].
+The course utilizes a methodology approach, requiring students to master the necessary technical tools for each topic.
+Topics covered in the course may include capital structure, distribution policy, financial intermediation, incomplete financial contracting, initial and seasoned public offerings, market for corporate control, and product market corporate finance interactions.
+Other topics offered in this course are corporate reorganization and bankruptcy, financing in imperfect markets, and security design under adverse selection and moral hazards.
+Students will also conduct an in-depth analysis of the financial system in which banks, other intermediaries, and non-financial organizations function.

 View the course schedule AMU or APU to find out details about each course including prerequisites, course objectives, course materials, a snapshot of the syllabi, and session dates.